JeliHacker/shotty-react-native/README.md

-### Shotty
+# Shotty

-Learn how to shotgun a whiteclaw with Shotty!
-State-of-the-art seltzer simulation!
+### Learn how to shotgun a whiteclaw with Shotty!
+State-of-the-art seltzer simulation!🥂